Parents on the outside, who have already done college, hardly remember what the big deal is about moving from high school to university.

 If you don’t already, learn how to budget now.
 Use an app, get a yearly planner – by any means necessary, now is the time to really understand how to work with what you have and keep your debt to a minimum.

-3 – How To Do It All?!
+3 – How to Do It All

 School assignments, community service, extra-curricular activities, preparing for exams, increasing worship, spending quality time with friends and family, and working on a part-time basis.

-You want to have fun, so see where best there is time for that.
+You want to have fun, so see when is the best time for that.
 You can learn to do this too.

 4 – Friends

-Not Having Any or Having Bad Ones
+Having None or Having Bad Ones

 Either way, you worry.
 And it’s a good thing to worry about your companions because you know the wrong crowd will not help you succeed in this life or the next.

-Stay in regular touch with the good friends you already have, don’t take them for granted.
+Stay in regular touch with the good friends you already have; don’t take them for granted.
 And don’t give too much time to new people.

 No worries, the hearts are already attached and you will find your good friends when the time is right.Pages: 1 2